Brief on Project Management Tools and Techniques

 Project Management flows in the following phase-wise manner:

-- With respect to project requirements, the suitable team is identified & brought on board
+- With respect to project requirements, a suitable team is identified & brought on board

-- Scope and goals of the project are defined clearly and all stakeholder expectations are clearly discussed with the team.
+- The project’s scope and goals are defined clearly, and all stakeholder expectations are clearly discussed with the team.

 - The team is assigned to their respective job roles & responsibilities.

 - Procedures & formats for posting project information and updates to stakeholders are provided to the team.